Rogue POTUS: Trump Warned Kellyanne Conway Of Being Fired – Spicer ‘Burning Out’

 — Rogue POTUS Staff (@RoguePOTUSStaff) February 10, 2017

-Meanwhile, the “Rogue POTUS Staff” has published tweets that display a sort of fear of the potential White House staff leaking information getting taken off Twitter.
+Meanwhile, the “Rogue POTUS Staff” has published tweets that display a sort of fear that the self-claimed White House staff leaking purported information could be taken off Twitter.
 The following tweet claimed that the rogue staff can’t be found, but they are not sure how long they will remain hidden.

 They cannot find us, but we do not know how much longer we can stay hidden.
 If we disappear, do not be swayed by their alternative facts.